nanoc/rfcs/README.md

-# nanoc RFCs
+# Nanoc RFCs

-For nanoc 4, we’ve set up a process for collecting ideas and refining them before implementation.
+For Nanoc 4, we’ve set up a process for collecting ideas and refining them before implementation.
 The RFC (_request for comment_) process is intended to provide a consistent and controlled path for new features to enter the product.

 ## Proposing a change

-In order to propose a substantial change to nanoc, write a RFC, open a pull request, and get it accepted.
+In order to propose a substantial change to Nanoc, write a RFC, open a pull request, and get it accepted.
 In detail:

 0. Fork this repository.